“You’re going to love this play,” Marcus told me.

 Randolph’s wife wasn’t a fool.
 She caught the undertow to Marcus’s jests and turned to look up at her husband in a way that didn’t bode well for the man.

 “Yes, well, it was so nice to see you again, Randolph, but I think I hear the end of intermission tone,” I said, dragging my brother away.

 Marcus laughed all the way back to our box.

 “One of the many reasons you love me so much,” he told me, dropping back into his seat.

 I went to take my own and froze.
-Upon my cushion sat a small, white envelope.
+A small, white envelope sat upon the cushion.

 No!
 Not here!
 Not now!
 I pleaded, blinking furiously in the hope that it would disappear.
 It didn’t, and I knew, I knew, that whoever had placed it there was watching.
 I schooled my face the best I could, snatched it up, and sat down.

 Marcus turned to me just as I slid it up my sleeve “What was that?”